Table of contents

 The fifth kicker also kicks all one hundred footballs through the uprights but he consistently “splits” the uprights.
 His kicks are tightly grouped in the center of the field goal with slight variation between kicks.

 We then ask the class, “Who are you going to choose to be the field goal kicker during the game?”
 Most choose the fifth kicker.
 Why?
 Because he is more consistent.
 The fifth kicker will be more predictable because he and his team have learned through practice to have better control over their critical inputs.
-Those critical inputs could include the angle of the kickers head over the ball when he kicks; the kickers follow through; the foot pounds of pressure when kicking; the angle of the football placed for the kick; etc. All these inputs can be measured, recorded, and improved to enhance the kickers’ performance.
+Those critical inputs could include the angle of the kicker’s head over the ball when he kicks; the kicker follow through; the foot pounds of pressure when kicking; the angle of the football placed for the kick; etc. All these inputs can be measured, recorded, and improved to enhance the kickers’ performance.

-If you were to film all 100 kicks that the fifth kicker made and super-impose the filmed kicks on top of each other, you would see little variation in his kicking method.
+If you were to film all 100 kicks that the fifth kicker made and superimpose the filmed kicks on top of each other, you would see little variation in his kicking method.
 This consistency leads to slight variation in his where the football crosses the plane of the goal.

 Let us go back and review “why the first four kickers were not good.”